msaad-dot/CAPTCHA-Recognition/README.md

 Examples
 --------
-Here are some samples from the dataset (add them under a `docs/` folder):
+Here are some samples from the dataset

 ![sample1](docs/sample1.jpg)
 ![sample2](docs/sample2.jpg)